Harshit-0020/Harshit-0020/README.md

-- 👋 Hi, I’m @Harshit-0020
+- 👋 Hi, I’m Harshit Bhardwaj.
-- 👀 I’m interested in the field of machine learning and artificial intelligence.
+- 👀 Interested in the field of machine learning and artificial intelligence.
-- 🍧I have completed the basics of ML in octave, currently switching to python.
-- 🌱 I’m currently learning deep neural networks
+- 🍧 I have a fairly decent amount of knowledge about the functioning of Machine Learning.
+- 🌱 Currently working on my problem solving skills.
 - 📫 Facebook:- https://www.facebook.com/harshit0510
+- LinkedIn - www.linkedin.com/in/harshit-bhardwaj-295a93205

 <!---
 Harshit-0020/Harshit-0020 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.